-Date and time Staff member Log Actions Reported to Additional notes disclosed any of the information contained within this Policy or any Children-First documents or used by another setting.
+Date and time Child's name Details of log Actions Reported to Additional notes Team member disclosed any of the information contained within this Policy or any Children-First documents or used by another setting.

 The material contained in this Policy is Intellectual Property owned by Children-First.
 No transmission, copying or relaying to a third party of this Policy is permitted.
-The company reserves the right to bring a claim for damages against any person found to have unlawfully www.children-first.info
+The company reserves the right to bring a claim for damages against any person found to have unlawfully